#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 So probably in the politics department.
 Yeah.

 John Stuart Mills.
-Yeah, it's exactly.
+Yeah, exactly.

-It's extraordinary.
 Who is he?
 It's John Stuart Mill.

 He was a political philosopher and very

-Women's rights campaigner.
+women's rights campaigner.
 Oh, yeah, clever guy.

-Wordelin 2, but also like translating Greek at five.
+Wordlin 2, but also like translating Greek at five.
 Yeah.

 Yes.
 Yeah.

-Which I would find annoying.
-Yeah.
+Which I would find annoying, yeah.

-Yes, we will.
+yes, we will.
 What are you thinking about?
 I just in my head, because we do need to time-hop a little bit on these records, just wondering whether the British Podcast Awards are closed.

 And the answer is they have, so ignore this.
 Thank you for voting.